 (1861 - 1862), Vallejo

-Federal soldiers and Marines were billeted aboard the U.S.S.
-Independence to safeguard the Federal Navy Yard during the early part of the Civil War.
+A detachment of 25 soldiers from the Presidio in San Francisco were billeted aboard the U.S.S.
+Independence to safeguard the Federal Navy Yard for about four months during the early part of the Civil War.
 The first detachmant of 114 Marines arrived in December 1862.
 See also Military Yearbook Project by Richard Morgan